40843245/OOXML/Word/structure/Appendix 2 -- available options of attribute of tag in xml for Word.md

 ### about `xml` namespace
 #### `xml:space` attribute
-> [!WARNING]
-> I refers from Google Gemini's answer which may be incorrect.

 | available options of attribute in tag | similar to options of attribute of tag in native xml or native html5)  | meaning | description | notes | notice |
 | :---------- | :----------- | :----- | :--- | :-- | :-- |
 | `"preserve"` | | preserve | whitespace (i.e. ` `, `\t`, and `\n`) within the element's content should be preserved exactly as it appears in the XML source.
 The application processing the XML should not normalize or remove any of this whitespace. | | |